CreateUNSW/createunsw.com.au/__projects/pi-robotic-pacman.md

 slug: pi-robotic-pacman
 link:
 ---
+CREATE Project Illuminate is now rebranded as <b>UNSW Illuminate</b> and operating as a student project under UNSW Engineering ChallENG program, while the project will still remains in close collaboration with CREATE

+Visit <a href="https://www.unswilluminate.com/" target="_blank">https://www.unswilluminate.com/</a> for more information

 <p>CREATE has built a giant robotic Pacman game!
 The project appeared at Vivid Sydney 2015, and also featured at a number of events throughout 2015. </p>